-HOW A RECENT U.S. SUPREME COURT DECISION ON SALES AND USE TAX POTENTIALLY CHANGES EVERYTHING AND NOTHING AT ALL IN TEXAS n June 21, 2018, the United States Supreme Court ruled that states can compel online retailers to collect and remit sales tax to states in which those retailers have no physical presence.
-This was a historic decision, as it puts brick-and-mortar retailers on a more "equal footing" with their online competitors to the extent that the latter will also have to collect and remit sales tax.
+HEADS UP, ONLINE RETAILERS!
+HOW A RECENT U.S. SUPREME COURT DECISION ON SALES & USE TAX POTENTIALLY CHANGES EVERYTHING AND NOTHING AT ALL INTEXAS by Ricardo Rivera and Isreal Miller, Gray Reed & McGraw July 19, 2018

+On June 21, 2018, the United States Supreme Court ruled in that states can compel online retailers to collect and remit sales tax to states in which those retailers have no physical presence.
+This was a historic decision as it puts brick-and-mortar retailers on more "equal footing" with their online competitors to the extent that the latter will also have to collect and remit sales tax.